Green Building

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-Green buildings are designed, constructed and operated to minimize negative impacts on people and the environment.
+Green buildings are designed, constructed, and operated to minimize negative impacts on people and the environment.
 They are healthy, high performing and resource efficient facilities that have been shown to reduce operating costs and increase occupant productivity.

 Here are several green building rating and certification systems: